Pollyanna: 1915 play

 In 1915, Catherine Chisholm Cushing published Pollyanna: The Glad Girl, a four-act comedy which was produced with great success in Philadelphia starring Patricia Collinge as Pollyanna.
 A critic at the time wrote that: "Mrs. Cushing has slashed and sliced and revised and twisted the story of Pollyanna and her infectious gladness until it has become swift-moving, intensely dramatic and very real."
-In 1918 and 1919 the play toured the U.S. and Canada with 19-year-old Viola Harper (nee Harpman) in the title role.
+In 1918 and 1919 the play toured the U.S. and Canada with 19-year-old Viola Harper (née Harpman) in the title role.

 1920 film

 The 1920 American silent melodrama/comedy film Pollyanna starred Mary Pickford and was directed by Paul Powell.
 It was Pickford's first motion picture for United Artists.
 It became a major success and would be regarded as one of Pickford's most defining pictures.
 The film grossed $1.1 million (approximately $ today).

+1954 telenovela

+Brazilian soap opera produced by Rede Tupi, in 1954 with 12 chapters shown twice a week, adapted by Tatiana Belincky.

+1958 telenovela

+Remake Brazilian produced by TV Tupi, in 1958 with 60 chapters, adapted by Tatiana Belincky and starring Verinha Darcy again as the protagonist.

 1960 film

 A Walt Disney film, Pollyanna, was released in 1960, starring English actress Hayley Mills in the title role (which made her a Hollywood star and led to a Disney contract).
-The 1960 film was shot at the McDonald Mansion (aka Mableton Mansion) on McDonald Avenue in what was then the small town of Santa Rosa, California.
-The Pendergast castle was filmed at Stags’ Leap Winery.
 It was directed by David Swift.
 The film was a major hit for the Disney Studios.
-It also marked the last film appearance of Hollywood actor Adolphe Menjou, who played the hermit-like Mr. Pendergast, who is eventually brought out of his shell by Pollyanna and her friend Jimmy.
+It also marked the last film appearance of Hollywood actor Adolphe Menjou, who played the reclusive Mr. Pendergast.

-The film was not very faithful to the novel.
-One marked difference from the book (and the 1920 silent version with Mary Pickford) was the treatment of Pollyanna's accident.
-Originally, she is paralyzed when she is hit by a car, while in the Disney film, the accident occurs because she is sneaking home from a local festival she has been forbidden to attend, and falls when she tries to re-enter her room by climbing the tree outside her bedroom window.
-The characters have been altered; in the book Aunt Polly does not run the town (named "Harrington" in the movie and "Beldingsville" in the book) and is hardly as ruthless or controlling.
-The idea of the orphanage and the bazaar with Dr. Chilton and the townsfolk opposing the charity of the rich are not found in the novel.
-The movie gives Jimmy Bean a far bigger role than the book does.
-Mr. Pendergast (Mr. Pendleton in the book) also has a more prominent role.
-The ending has been altered slightly: it is never made clear whether or not she is able to walk again (unlike the original book, the film never had a sequel).